microsoft/terraform-provider-azuredevops/website/docs/index.html.markdown

 - `oidc_github_actions_audience` - Custom audience for the GitHub Actions OIDC token.
 It can also be sourced from the `ARM_OIDC_GITHUB_ACTIONS_AUDIENCE` environment variable.

-- `oidc_hcp` - Boolean, set to true to use the Terraform Cloud OIDC workload identity token to authenticate to a service principal.
-It can also be sourced from the `ARM_OIDC_HCP` environment variable.

 - `use_oidc` - Boolean, enables OIDC auth methods.
 It can also be sourced from the `ARM_USE_OIDC` environment variable.